 But while Uber has in the past treated criticism casually or with defensiveness, in this case Kalanick is taking Fowler’s letter very seriously.
 He called the treatment she endured “abhorrent” and launched an “urgent investigation” headed by former Attorney General Eric Holder.
 Kalanick’s tweets and his internal memo were followed by comments from Uber investor Chris Sacca and Board member Arianna Huffington, who promised to assist the investigation.
 No one has questioned Fowler’s integrity and all have expressed outrage on her behalf.
 Most importantly, Uber seems committed to transparency regarding its problem and the outcome of the investigation, and that’s why it will survive the scandal.

 Many companies never learn the virtues of transparency in tackling a deeply rooted cultural problem, particularly one like sexual harassment that can hide in plain sight.
-Look at Fox News; it took a clever legal strategy by anchor Gretchen Carlson’s representatives to bring down Roger Ailes.
+Look at Fox News; it took a clever legal strategy by anchor Gretchen Carlson’s representatives to bring down then-CEO Roger Ailes.
 (Carlson circumvented a binding arbitration agreement by bringing suit against Ailes personally rather than Fox itself.)
 But once the suit was filed, the dominoes began to fall.
 So many women came forward with claims similar to Carlson’s that Fox was forced to investigate and confront its systemic failures, and Roger Ailes was out.

 In fact, how an organization treats an employee who reports malfeasance―or how it treats any complaint that can threaten corporate brand reputation―is at the heart of its culture and the best predictor of its PR survival.
 A company that has institutionalized ethical behavior and openness will be better equipped than most to identify major reputation threats before they escalate.
 A culture that rewards transparency and openness, on the other hand, enables resiliency for organizations when things do go wrong.